South Carolina Code of Laws

 SECTION 42-3-250.
 Commissioners bound by Code of Judicial Conduct; continuing education requirement.

 (A) The commissioners are bound by the Code of Judicial Conduct, as contained in Rule 501 of the South Carolina Appellate Court Rules, and the State Ethics Commission is responsible for enforcement and administration of Rule 501 pursuant to Section 8-13-320.
-Commissioners must also comply with the applicable requirements of Chapter 13 of Title 8.
+Commissioners must also comply with the applicable requirements of Chapter 13, Title 8.

 (B) Each year, the commissioners and their administrative assistants must attend a workshop of at least three continuing education hours concerning ethics and the Administrative Procedures Act.